-Secure Safe Drinking Water
+Secure Safe Food and Drinking Water

 Many rural American families are denied a basic human right—affordable access to clean, safe drinking water.
 About 43 percent of all Americans draw their drinking water from the ground, and the vast majority of rural households rely exclusively on wells.